 - Finally, if you have any remaining operators in the stack, add them to the end of the postfix expression until the stack is empty and return the postfixed expression.

-Let us understand the conversion of infix to postfix notation using stack with the help of the below example
+Let us understand the conversion of infix to postfix notation using stack with the help of the below example:

-Let the expression to be evaluated be m*n+(p-q)+r
+Let the expression be evaluated by m*n+(p-q)+r.

 Steps |